ElinaBoman/the-muscle-factory/README.md

 - Choose how the project should be deployed.
 If Enable Automatic Deploys, Heroku rebuilds the app every time new changes are pushed inside the working enviroment
 - If Manual deploy is chosen the current state of the project will be deployed.
 For this alternative click "Deploy Branch".
 - When the project is deployed there will be four green circles with checkmarks inside.
 There should be a message "Your app was successfully deployed.".
 Click the "View" button to see deployed project.
 If steps are followed there should be a mock terminal with project inside of it.
 Program starts automagically
-### To deploy project in GitHub
-Note, this program uses Heroku to function.
-This means that deployment can not function if only GitHub is used.
-Follow steps described inside "To deploy project in Heroku".

-- First, navigate to the Settings tab
-- In the dropdown menu scroll down to Pages
-- Inside the Pages tab choose Source, Deploy from branch
-- Under the branch enter main and /(root)
-- Enter save
-- When the site has been deployed a Manilla folder will show up with a red ribbon
 ## Credits

 Lucidchart - https://www.lucidchart.com/